huilinghe19/Raspberry_Pi/README.md

        >>> cd linux-gpib-kernel-4.2.0
        >>> ./configure

 2. After installing linux-gpib and raspi patch packages(make install has been done).
 There is something wrong in GPIB configuration file.
-GPIB has not been installed in Raspberry.
+GPIB has not been configured in Raspberry.
 What is the address of the GPIB device?

        >>> ibterm -b19
        >>> Error